ZhaoOfficial/CG/Ray Tracing/Ray Tracing.md

 Super‐sampling

-# Ray Tracing in One Weekend
+# Ray Tracing: In One Weekend

 ## Output an Image